ibleaman/JPPC/concerts.md

 This concert features four brand-new choral arrangements and some familiar songs you'll hear in a completely different way.
 Even if you don't know a word of Yiddish, the song intros, English supertitles, and a keepsake booklet with full lyric translations will keep you fully engaged and in the spirit.
-The concert will also honor two historic acts of defiance: the Warsaw Ghetto Uprising (80 years ago) and the founding of Israel (75 years ago).
+The concert also honors two historic acts of defiance: the Warsaw Ghetto Uprising (80 years ago) and the founding of Israel (75 years ago).

 Our live audience will receive a keepsake journal with lyrics and translations, celebratory and commemorative ads placed by our fans, and acknowledgement of generous gifts from our supporters.